Sydney to Hobart Campaign

 More Information

-This course prepares experienced skippers for the prestigious RYA/MCA Yachtmaster Ocean Certificate of Competence.
-The programme combines the RYA Yachtmaster Ocean Theory course with an exhilarating Pacific ocean qualifying passage.
+Prepare for the prestigious RYA/MCA Yachtmaster Ocean Certificate of Competence through a unique combination of RYA Yachtmaster Ocean Theory and an unforgettable Pacific ocean qualifying passage to Lord Howe Island.

 More Information